sameday-courier/woocommerce-plugin/readme.txt

 == Changelog ==

+= 1.6.2 =

+* Add new feature.
+Automatic weight convertor to kg for Sameday standard unit measure.

+= 1.6.1 =

+* Add new feature.
+For Locker NextDay Service update delivery address for home delivery with locker address.

 = 1.6.0 =

 * Add new feature.
 Add button to Import local all data of your Sameday account such as Services, Pickup point and Lockers.